 Cryptographic locks

-One of the objectives of a STIP is to reduce transaction failure rates and reconciliation requirements to a minimum.
+One of the objectives of a IPFI is to reduce transaction failure rates and reconciliation requirements to a minimum.
 It does this by requiring the parties to agree the terms of a transfer in advance; and the agreement is protected against tampering by a cryptographic lock which is applied to the terms of the agreement by the party empowered to control the terms.
-In the Mojaloop system, this is the creditor party for standard transfers, since it is the creditor party who takes the financial risk of crediting its customer immediately, while there may be a delay in its being reimbursed by the debtor party through the settlement process.
+In the IPFI system, this is the creditor party for standard transfers, since it is the creditor party who takes the financial risk of crediting its customer immediately, while there may be a delay in its being reimbursed by the debtor party through the settlement process.
 In foreign exchange transfers, however, both parties act as creditor and debtor.

-An cryptographic lock provides a way for a participant to satisfy itself that the action it being asked to execute is an action to which it had previously agreed.
+A cryptographic lock provides a way for a participant to satisfy itself that the action it being asked to execute is an action to which it had previously agreed.

+The process for generating and using a cryptographic lock has two stages.
+In the first stage, the party who is generating the lock signs the content of the terms which are being agreed to using a private key.
+This value is referred to in an IPFI system as the fulfilment.
+In the second stage, the same party passes the result of the first signing operation (the fulfilment) through a public one-way hash.
+This results in a second signature, which an IPFI system refers to as a condition.
+These values have the following properties:

+Anyone who knows the fulfilment can generate the same condition.

+No-one who knows the condition can generate the fulfilment.

+The possessor of the private key which was used to generate the fulfilment can verify the terms of the payment.

+A possessor of the public key which corresponds to the private key which was used to generate the fulfilment can verify that the fulfilment was generated by the owner of the private key that corresponds to the public key that they hold, and that it was generated over the agreed terms of the payment.

 Purpose:

 To confirm the authenticity of the terms which govern a request for action.